-Looking at adult native languages, we've found that language is very complex (cf. LX 522, LX 523, etc.).
+Looking at adult native languages, we've found that language is very complex (cf. Syntax classes, etc.).

 Looking at children, we've found that they seem to learn this complicated system with surprisingly little help from the environment.

 L1 acquisition